Backflow prevention device requirements?

 A backflow device is required to receive water at your property.
-If you've opted in for backflow maintenance a device will be provided as part of your meter installation.
+If you've opted in for backflow maintenance a device will be included in your meter installation estimate.
 All water accounts must comply with backflow prevention protection.
 Visit our backflow maintenance page for more information.

 How to calculate your future water bill

-In 2018, monthly water-use averaged 13 units per residential account (1 unit = 748 gallons).
-At $1.61 per unit, this means customers could expect a difference of $20.91 per month depending on household use.
-PID customers can log in to their online accounts at mypidbill.com to view their 2017 & 2018 water usage history or estimate their household’s water-use at watercalculator.org.
+In 2018, monthly water use averaged 1300 cubic feet per residential account (1 cubic foot = 7.48 gallons).
+At $0.0161 per unit, this means customers could expect a difference of $20.91 per month depending on household use.
+PID customers can log in to their online accounts at mypidbill.com to view their 2017 & 2018 water usage history or estimate their household’s water use at watercalculator.org.

 Service Charge ($42.97 PER MONTH for residential)